-Readers will appreciate the convenience of using computer spreadsheet in this aspect and are strongly recommended to store all information of each contributing component and cross-link all these components in one spreadsheet for each test method.
+Readers will appreciate the convenience of using computer spreadsheet in this aspect and are strongly recommended to store all information of each contributing component and crosslink all these components in one spreadsheet for each test method.
+It may also be stressed that all estimations of uncertainty during the evaluation process should all be in terms of standard uncertainty expressed as standard deviation.
+The combined standard uncertainty of all the uncertainty contributors will then be expanded to uncertainty, U by multiplying a coverage factor, k associated with the confidence level.